 TUITION AND COSTS

 Tuition and fees are paid through the Office of the Registrar.
-Payment is due two weeks prior to the start of classes in each semester.

 GRADUATE PROGRAM SCHOLARSHIPS AND AID